Skip to Main Content

 Form 8283

 The IRS requires that gifts in excess of $500 be documented by a Form 8283.
-This form has a place for an independent appraiser to determine the value of the gift and for the University (through the Collection Management Department) to indicate receipt of the gift.
+This form has a place for an independent appraiser to determine the value of the gift and for the University (through the Technical Services Department) to indicate receipt of the gift.
 In signing the form, the University agrees to notify the IRS if the gift is disposed of for a value less than the appraisal within two years of the donation.

 All gifts should receive an acknowledgment from the Libraries which describes the gift and indicates if the donor received any tangible goods or services for the gift.